-With this latest $72 million landmark verdict, the company seems to be at the threshold of their comeuppance.
+With this latest $4.69 billion verdict, the company seems to be at the threshold of their comeuppance.

 It's too little too late, however, for the estimated 1,500 to 2,000 women who will die each year of ovarian cancer as a direct result of talc having migrated to their ovaries.

 Talc is a soft mineral mined from the ground.
 It has many and varied uses – manufacturing for paints, paper, plastic, rubber, and ceramic materials, such as countertops.
 It's also used as a capsule and pill filler.
 And, of course, cosmetics and "personal hygiene."

 Longstanding Science on the Link Between Talc and Ovarian Cancer

 Since 1982, a number of studies in the U.S. have suggested an increased risk for ovarian cancer when using talc (Shower to Shower or baby powder) in the genital area.
 (Non-U.S. studies date back further.)
 Early on, Johnson & Johnson insisted the presumption was flawed because it defied the law of gravity.
 They claimed talc could not migrate all the way up the fallopian tubes and into the ovaries.
 But recent evidence of talc particles found in Ms. Fox's cancerous ovarian tissue showed that talc can and does migrate.